Best Bluetooth Speaker in 2026: Top Picks for Every Use

 #What Makes a Bluetooth Speaker Worth Buying?

 Battery claims are the worst offenders.
 JBL rates the Charge 6 at up to 24 hours, but standardized testing tapped it out at 13 hours and 15 minutes.
-We see the same gap across brands, so we plan around half the rated number at party volume and the full figure only at quiet desk levels.
+Party volume drains speakers much faster than quiet desk listening, so treat the rated figure as a best-case number.

 Water resistance uses the IP scale, and the second digit is the one that matters for liquids.
 IPX7 means submersion in 1 meter for 30 minutes.
 IP68 adds dust sealing.
 An IPX4 speaker only shrugs off splashes.